apollographql/apollo/docs/source/platform/operation-safelisting.md

 ---
-title: Operation registry
+title: Operation safelisting
-description: How to secure your graph with operation safelisting
+description: How to secure your graph by enforcing a safelist of registered operations
 ---

 ## Overview